 The work that I do will often include helping people clarify what they most want to stand for in their lives.
+The society we live in is laden with oppression, including racism, that we all suffer from.
 Making our choices and taking action grounded in our values is one of the ways we bring vitality and meaning into how we live.

 In my work as a therapist, I make a commitment to the values of compassion, presence, and effectiveness.

 I work to embody the value of compassion by being non-judgmental and patient, giving my clients the time they need to explore their experience and convey their struggles.
 It also means being active with them in that exploration, not leaving you to struggle when I can offer a helpful suggestion.